Home » Geography » Sedentary Farming

 Sedentary Farming Areas of Practice

-Sedentary farming is largely limited to tropical regions, where fallow areas are routinely used again and the cultivator is continually stationed in one place.
-Sedentary primitive agriculture is practised in small patches in the hot and humid lowlands, in the hot-dry lowlands, and in the subtropical plateaus and highlands of the tropics.
-It is practised in the equatorial and subtropical parts, of tropical Africa, Central America, and tropical South America.
-When opposed to shifting cultivation, crop rotation gives more consideration to the soil and the crop that is sown.
+Sedentary farming is common in tropical regions where farmers stay in one place and reuse fallow land.
+It is practiced in small patches in hot and humid lowlands, hot-dry lowlands, and subtropical plateaus and highlands.
+This method is used in tropical Africa, Central America, and tropical South America.
+Unlike shifting cultivation, crop rotation in sedentary farming takes better care of the soil and crops.

-This type of farming is found in many regions of Africa, such as in the Savanna region (Masai and Huasa people have been now settling and practising this type of farming), in the Amazon basin of South America and in some parts of South East Asia.
+This type of farming is found in many parts of Africa, like the Savanna region (where the Masai and Huasa people now practice it), the Amazon basin in South America, and some parts of Southeast Asia.

 Read More: Extensive Farming